Coach FAQ

 How do you teach service-learning?

 Similar to the fall, DC SCORES has developed a thorough curriculum for service-learning.
-To see previous years’ service-learning projects check out the DC SCORES blog at dcscores.blogspot.com.
-If you have additional questions about service-learning please email support@dcscores.org
+If you have additional questions about service-learning please reach out to your site manager.

 What do I turn in to DC SCORES during service-learning?